What Is Bitcoin?

 In addition to the general uses above, Bitcoin – or rather, the blockchain technology used in Bitcoin – is potentially very useful in trade finance.

-By using Bitcoins, transaction charges could be reduced by bypassing banks.
-Blockchain technology could also be used to mimic the Letters of Credit process and reduce paper trails, allowing for faster, more efficient and more secure trade finance processes.
+Blockchain technology could also be used to mimic the letters of credit process and reduce paper trails, allowing for faster, more efficient and more secure trade finance processes.

 The below table outlines the main advantages and disadvantages of Bitcoin: